Marcell Ozuna Player Props: Braves vs. Rockies

 Marcell Ozuna At The Plate

-- Ozuna has had an RBI in 19 games this year (35.2%), including seven multi-RBI outings (13.0%).
-He has also driven in three or more of his team's runs in two contests.
+- Ozuna has had an RBI in 19 games this season (34.5%), including seven multi-RBI outings (12.7%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 22 games this season, with multiple runs three times.
+- He has scored in 23 games this season (41.8%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.